nicolaswill/codeql-workshop-runtime-values-c/README.md

 #### Task 2
 Implement the `isOffsetOutOfBoundsConstant` predicate to check if the array offset is out-of-bounds.
 A template has been provided for you.
 For the purpose of this workshop, you may omit handling of negative indices as none exist in this workshop's test-cases.
 In a real-world analysis, you would need to handle negative indices.

-You should now have five results.
+You should now have five results in the test (six in the built database).

 ### Exercise 4